cameronabrams/psfgen/3tgq/3tgq.md

 ## Instructions

 If you have cloned this repository, then make sure PSFGEN_BASEDIR resolves to the root directory of your local copy.
 If you did not clone the repository, you will have to figure this part out on your own.
+It is also assumed below that CHARMRUN resolves to your local charmrun executable and NAMD2 resolves to your local NAMD2 executable.
+For me, these are /home/cfa/namd/NAMD_2.12_Source/Linux-x86_64-g++/charmrun and /home/cfa/namd/NAMD_2.12_Source/Linux-x86_64-g++/namd2.

 1. Download 3tgq.pdb to a clean directory